Space of dark states in Tavis-Cummings model: Structure of the dark subspace

-We define the metrics on the set $B^n_{k-1}$ as follows.
-The distance $d(j,j')$ between basic states $j,\ j'\in B^n_{k-1}$ is defined as the minimum number of transpositions (permutations of a pair of qubits) in the transition from $j$ to $j'$.
-We fix the arbitrary $j_0\in B^n_{k-1}$.
-Sequence of transpositions $j_1\ar j_2\ar\ldots j_r$ will be called correct if any qubit is affected in it no more than once.
+We define the natural metrics on the set $B^n_{k-1}$ as follows.
+The distance $d(j,j')$ between basic states $j,\ j'\in B^n_{k-1}$ is defined as the half of Hamming distance between them that is by Lemma 0 is the minimal number of substitutions (permutations of a pair of qubits) in the transition from $j$ to $j'$.\footnote{So defined distance - through the number of substitutions are more convenient than Hamming because Hamming distance between elements of $B^n_{k-1}$ are always even.}